umrover/mrover-workspace/admin/workflow_wiki/README.md

 In order to merge a code change into `upstream`, you need to create a pull request.
 After creating a pull request, you need to pass the automated checks and get 3 review approvals.
 In order to get 3 approvals, you will need to address others' review comments and, potentially, make edits to your code.
-Once you have done this, you will be able to squash your code into a single final commit and merge your code.
+Once you have done this, you will be able to squash your code into a single final commit and merge in your code.

 1. Create a pull request from `<your github username>/<your branch name>` to `umrover/main`.
     * Use the GitHub web page to create this pull request starting from your forked repository (`https://github.com/<your github username>/mrover-workspace`).